 12.1 Schools will endeavour to respond to the needs of all pupils and will consider how best to do this with the resources at their disposal.
 Whilst every attempt is made to work in collaboration with parents and carers to provide for the educational needs of all the pupils there may be occasions where the parent or carer feels that the school is not acting in the best interests of the child.
 At this point parents should bring their concerns in the first instance to the attention of the class teacher.
-If they are not satisfied then they may refer to the SENCo for further assistance.
+If they are not satisfied, then they may refer to the SENCo for further assistance.
 If in the unlikely event of the needs of the child not being met at this point, the parents are encouraged to refer to the headteacher.
-Where difficulties are unresolved the complainant should follow RSAT's Complaints Policy which is available on the Trust website: https://docs.wixstatic.com/ugd/ce3df5_b3c6af4b7cb64b56b364f65fc3664468.p df Parents of children with special needs are always made aware of PIAS (Parent Information and Advice for SEND) www.plymouthpias.org.uk/ should they need additional support or advice.
+Where difficulties are unresolved the complainant should follow RSAT's Complaints Policy which is available on the Trust website: Reach South Academy Trust - Complaints and Concerns Parents of children with special needs are always made aware of the following local authority area support groups should they need additional support or advice.